 $1.8 Million; Huber v.
 Sobiech et al. U.S. District Court, District of Minnesota (2018): Federal civil rights action brought on behalf of the next of kin of Brett Huber, Jr., who hanged himself at the Todd County Jail in June 2017 after manifesting symptoms of serious mental health problems over a three-month period.
 (Prior to joining Robins Kaplan LLP)

 $350,000; Olesen v.
 Roddy et al. U,S, District Court, District of Minnesota (2018): Trevor Olesen suffered a prolonged police K9 attack on May 26, 2016 that resulted in gaping wounds to his right leg.
 A portion of the attack was captured on drone video.
 The video shows Olesen being viciously attacked by K9 Jax, who was deployed on Olesen by Defendant Roddy, a K9 handler and police officer with the City of Fridley.
 (Prior to joining Robins Kaplan LLP)

 - Member, U.S. District Court, District of Minnesota, Magistrate Judge Merit Selection Panel (2022)

-- Member, Federal Bar Association, Minnesota Chapter, Mentorship Committee (2022-present); Communications Committee (2010-2013)
+- Member, Federal Bar Association, Minnesota Chapter, Mentorship Committee (2022-2023); Civil Discovery Committee (2023-present); Communications Committee (2010-2013)

 - “Bugs In The Office: Are Surreptitious Tape Recordings By Employees Discoverable?
 If So, What Happens Next?,” N.Y.
 Employment Law & Practice, vol. 5, no. 1 (Nov.
 2003).